kreatolinux/nyaa2/README.md

 `nyaa` is heavily inspired by the `kiss` package manager.

 # Installation
-Installation is done by choosing to install the `nyaa` package manager on `nyaa-src`.
+Installation is done by choosing to install the `nyaa` package manager on `nyaastrap`.

 Alternatively, installation can be done on any Linux system by putting the `nyaa` file to PATH.
 Please be warned that you will not have support in any way if you do this.